Micklefield

+The name Micklefield derives from the Old English micelfeld meaning 'big field'.

 Geography

 The village is typical of Yorkshire's former coal mining communities with its mix of local authority and private houses.
-The village has undergone a rapid expansion in recent years with former commercial premises being demolished to make way for new private housing.
-The police house, fire station, community centre and local miner's welfare club have all closed leaving the village with one public house, the Blands Arms, and two local convenience stores, in addition to a stretch of land known locally as the "Mickie Rec" (recreation ground) which contains a football pitch, cricket pitch and two bowling greens.
+It has undergone a rapid expansion in recent years with former commercial premises being demolished to make way for new private housing.
+The police house, fire station, community centre and local miner's welfare club have closed leaving the village with one public house, the Blands Arms, and two local convenience stores, in addition to land known locally as the "Mickie Rec" (recreation ground) which contains a football pitch, cricket pitch and two bowling greens.
 The "Rec" was owned and operated by the Coal Board before the closure of the local pit in 1980.

 The 1½ mile, £460,000, Micklefield Bypass opened in 1960.
-It has since been replaced by the A1(M) in 2005.
-Nearby, to the west, is the A656 Roman Ridge road.
+It was replaced by the A1(M) in 2005.
+Nearby, to the west, is the A656 Roman Ridge Road.

-It does retain its railway station, located approximately midway between Leeds to the west and York/Selby to the east.
-In June 2006 it won the award for "best kept railway station" in all of Yorkshire, after making huge strides in the refurbishment of the station.
-In April 2017 work was undertaken in Micklefield to realign the track as part of the Transpennine route upgrade, and as a result the position of the existing Leeds bound platform was altered.
+Micklefield railway station is approximately midway between Leeds to the west and York/Selby to the east.
+In June 2006 it won the award for "best kept railway station" in all Yorkshire, after making huge strides in the refurbishment of the station.
+In April 2017 work was undertaken in Micklefield to realign the track as part of the Transpennine route upgrade, and the position of the Leeds bound platform was altered.

-There are also proposals for a new station at Micklefield called East Leeds Parkway.
-This station would house a park and ride scheme with space for 500 cars.
-This station would be sited close to Micklefield and, if approved, would be scheduled to open in around 2012.
-The scheme has now been put on hold due to a lack of central government funding.
+There are proposals for a new station called East Leeds Parkway.
+This would have a park and ride scheme with space for 500 cars.
+This station would be sited close to Micklefield but the scheme was put on hold due to a lack of central government funding.

-Through the 1970s and 1980s Micklefield earned itself a sometimes poor reputation locally as a result of crime on the sizeable Garden Village local authority housing estate and the policies then occupied by Leeds City Council.
+Through the 1970s and 1980s Micklefield had a sometimes poor reputation locally as a result of crime on the Garden Village local authority housing estate and the policies then occupied by Leeds City Council.

-History
+Micklefield was briefly mentioned on the BBC 3 series "Ladhood" alongside neighbouring Garforth, the primary setting for the show.